 Looking back we had stunning views of Floe Peak and Floe Lake.
 As we approached the pass we lost view of the lake as the trail actually flattens out before reaching the pass.
 There were still some small snow fields clinging to little depressions but the trail was mostly dry underfoot.
 We arrived at Numa Pass 55 minutes after leaving Floe Lake.

 We stopped for a few minutes after cresting the pass not sure why but it probably had something to do with our feet.
 We met our first southbound hikers shortly after leaving the pass.
 It is an 800 m climb for the southbound hikers to the pass up a steep trail.
-Emily and I were both glad that we were headed downhill.
+Micah and I were both glad that we were headed downhill.
 I did not keep count but by the time we reached the bottom of the pass we must have seen over 20 southbound hikers grinding up the hill.
 Despite the hard work they were all in very high spirits.
 Many of the hikers were only headed to Floe Lake giving them the majority of the day to relax and enjoy the area.

-Emily’s Note: Actual conversation we had going down the pass:
+Micah’s Note: Actual conversation we had going down the pass:

 Uphill Hiker: Tell me we’re near the top